 A rock does not score unless it touches at least the outermost circle.

 As you can imagine, the surface of the ice is very important.
 It is usually maintained at a temperature of minus five degrees Celsius.
 Before a match begins, the ice maker sprays droplets of water onto it that freeze and form a dimpled surface.
 These pebbles reduce the friction between the rock and the ice and also give the sweepers something to melt.

 How to Play

 Each of the four players has two rocks to throw.
 When all rocks have been thrown, the team with the one closest to the button wins that round, called an end.
 All rocks closer to the button than any of the opponent’s rocks are given a point.
-Therefore, the maximum number of points than any team could gain in an end is eight.
+Eight is the maximum number of points that any team could gain during an end.